Business Resource Center

 - Small Business TRENDS – This award-winning online publication offers news, information, and advice for small business owners and entrepreneurs.

 Monroe County Library System provides access to numerous business related databases, which are available from home with a password.
 Please stop by any branch of the Monroe County Library System and pick up the Online Services brochure for a listing of passwords.
-Click here to access the MCLS database collection, and then open the Business & Law section.
+Click here to access the MCLS database collection, and then scroll down to the Business & Law section.

 Microsoft Office is available on all on public computers throughout the library.
 Each Office software program has the potential to provide useful tools to the beginning entrepreneur: